All Episodes

 So he's making it clear.

-Is that include you?
+Does that include you?

-Is that include you?
+Does that include you?

-And he's you don't understand.
+And he's that you don't understand.

-I'm I'm trying to explain to you, yes, yes.
+I'm trying to explain to you, yes, yes.

-Uh he said you all may want to operate outside the law.
+He said, you all may want to operate outside the law.

-And then she does it include you as well.
+And then she, does it include you as well?

-You're gonna you're you're you're gonna vote for Trump, right?
+You're going to vote for Trump, right?

-And since since Cruz lost Georgia, there's no way any delegate should be voting for Cruz ever at the convention.
+And since Cruz lost Georgia, there's no way any delegate should be voting for Cruz ever at the convention.

-Here is the here's the next bite.
+Here is the, here's the next bite.

 In fact, you know what?

-Go back, because for the context, need to play these things back to back Friday.
+Go back because for the context, need to play these things back to back Friday.

-Here they are in Toto.
+Here they are in total.

 Congressman Barr, aren't you a delegate as well to the convention this year?

-Sure I am.
+Sure, I am.

 I'm a very strong supporter of Senator Cruz.